An Offline Metric for the Debiasedness of Click Models: Towards healthy benchmarks: A metric to quantify debiasedness

-In conclusion, while debiasedness alone does not guarantee that a click model inferred the correct parameters during training, it is a necessary condition for consistency, unbiasedness, and invariance under policy shift.
-We, therefore, propose to systematically verify that this property holds, using a protocol based on relevance annotations, which we describe in the following sections.
+In conclusion, while debiasedness alone does not guarantee that a click model inferred the correct parameters during training, it can be connected to consistency, unbiasedness, and invariance under policy shift.
+It constitutes an intermediary goal for designing robust click models and counterfactual learning-to-rank algorithms.

+This section was concerned with establishing theoretical definitions and properties for the idea of debiasing the training data.
+Having formulated it as enforcing a conditional independence relationship, we are now able to leverage the literature on conditional independence testing and propose an empirical procedure that tests for this property on a finite sample of data.
+We describe this procedure in the next section.